bludit/documentation-english/themes/helper-for-themes/index.md

 # Title: Helper for themes
 <!-- Position: 100 -->
 ---

-This helper try to help developers to make code more clean and less code to write.
+This helper tries to help developers by making them write less code and keep it more clean.

-This object has static methods (see the colon when call the methods).
+This object has static methods (see the colon where we call the methods).

 ## Title
 Print `<title>` head tag with dynamic content from the settings of your site.